zhudotexe/kani/docs/customization.rst

 4. Append a new :class:`.ChatMessage` with the result of the function.
 5. Return control to the model or the user.

 If any of these steps fail, the handler will throw a :exc:`.FunctionCallException`.
-You might want to overload it to add instrumentation, though:
+You might want to override it to add instrumentation, though:

 .. automethod:: kani.Kani.do_function_call
     :noindex:

-For example, here's how you might overload the method to keep track of how many times a model called a function during a conversation, and how often it was successful:
+For example, here's how you might override the method to keep track of how many times a model called a function during a conversation, and how often it was successful:

 .. seealso::